MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 ### Prerequisites

-Before you complete the steps in this secion, complete the steps in [Get started with Electronic invoicing](e-invoicing-get-started.md).
+Before you complete the steps in this section, complete the steps in [Get started with Electronic invoicing](e-invoicing-get-started.md).

 ### RCS setup